BootManager Scripting Documentation

 will display a title line with the text contained in the variable TXT_LABEL.

-CHOICE : to display a choice to set a numerical value to a variable
+To display a choice to set a numerical value to a variable

 ADDWIDGET "CHOICE" "Title" "Description" "MY_CHOICE" "CHOICE 1" "CHOICE 2" "CHOICE 3"